continuedev/continue/docs/docs/customization/slash-commands.md

 {
   "name": "share",
-  "description": "Export the current chat session to markdown", "params": { "ouputDir": "~/.continue/session-transcripts" }
+  "description": "Export the current chat session to markdown", "params": { "outputDir": "~/.continue/session-transcripts" }
 }
 ```

-Use the `ouputDir` parameter to specify where you want to the markdown file to be saved.
+Use the `outputDir` parameter to specify where you want to the markdown file to be saved.

 ### `/cmd`